Once upon a time

 One year later, I found myself living in London embarking on a part-time integrated master’s degree in osteopathy.
 The ego bruise caused by going from writing literary essays about traces of Homer in Joyce’s Ulysses in my mother’s tongue to learning a whole new language through physiology and anatomy books was real.
 Nonetheless, I plodded along as a good and eager student, but it was not until my fourth year that I felt like something in me had come to life, a feeling long familiar.
 It was the year I started my osteopathic placements – the year I started to work with patients, real people, people from all walks of life and many, MANY people living with persistent pain.
 It was also the year that I discovered the field of narrative medicine, as I stumbled across Dr. Rita Charon’s TED Talk.
 And it was the year when I decided to do my dissertation about Medical Humanities poetry.

-The silenced but ever growing voice in me was heard.
+The silent but ever growing voice in me was heard.
 The patterns started to build a shape.

 I am now four weeks into my first semester as a student of professional achievement in narrative medicine at Columbia University.
 Not a day goes by without someone asking me what it is that I study.
 Even though I strongly believe that narrative medicine needs to be experienced, here is my best attempt in trying to explain what it is and what it has to do with pain care.